tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 The downside of focusing on these mainstream, general topics is that it will dilute my sense of expertise or brand.
 This past year I wrote a lot about [API documentation](http://idratherbewriting.com/category-api-doc/).
 These posts helped present me as an expert in API documentation.

-The secret trick to online branding is that simply writing extensively and thoughtfully about any topic will brand you as an expert in that topic.
+The secret trick to online branding is that simply writing extensively and thoughtfully about any topic will brand you as an expert about that topic.
 Robert Scoble recommends that you blog only about what you want to be known for, or the direction you hope to go.
 For example, if you want to drive cabs, let cabs be the dominant focus on your blog:

 > If you want to drive a cab, you better go out and take pictures of cabs.
 Think about cabs.
 Put suggestions for cabbies up.
 Interview cabbies.
 You better have a blog that is nothing but cabs.
 Cabs.
 Cabs.
 Cabs all the time.
 (See [If you are laid off, here's how to socially network](http://scobleizer.com/if-you-are-laid-off-heres-how-to-socially-network/))

-I both had a passion for API documentation and wanted to brand myself as an API documentation expert, so I blogged a lot about API documentation.
-After some months, voila, soon I was being asked to teach workshops on API documentation.
+I both have a passion for API documentation and want to brand myself as an API documentation expert, so I blog a lot about API documentation.
+After some months, I was asked to teach numerous workshops on API documentation.

 However, most of my blog traffic, the 75% of my sessions, are more focused around newbie technical writing topics.
 New or transitioning technical writers usually aren't looking for information on API documentation.
 Even most of my existing subscribers probably aren't that interested in API documentation.
 Writing so extensively about API documentation alienates me from mainstream readership, but it also helps portray me as an API documentation expert.